The university provides helpful advice on how postgraduate fees should be paid.

 Students are eligible if they

-The postgraduate funding guide details eligibility, level of support and other relevant issues.
-After students have checked that they satisfy the eligibility conditions, they should fill in the postgraduate application form and support their PTFL application with an unconditional offer of a place on one of our MSc programmes.
-SAAS will inform applicants directly if their application for a loan has been accepted.
-The following MSc programmes at Heriot-Watt University are currently recognised by the PTFL scheme:
+The 2017/18 postgraduate funding guide details eligibility, level of support and other relevant issues.
+After students have checked that they satisfy the eligibility conditions, they should register and submit a loan application.
+They need to support their application with an unconditional offer of a place on one of our MSc programmes.
+SAAS informs applicants directly if their application for a loan is accepted.